 The mission of the program is to (a) provide students with a thorough understanding of the principles and applications of behavior analysis through coursework and experiential practica which allow students the opportunity to gain knowledge and experience across myriad settings; (b) to contribute to the discipline of behavior analysis and the community by preparing graduate students to become Board Certified Behavior Analysts; and, (c) to utilize research to develop useful solutions to social and behavioral problems

-This is a 5-semester non-thesis program with a comprehensive exam at the end plus a Professional Portfolio demonstrating a wide variety of behavioral skills.
+This is a 5-semester non-thesis program with a comprehensive exam at the end plus a Professional Portfolio and Capstone Project demonstrating a wide variety of behavioral skills.
 Courses are taught by resident faculty from the Panama City campus and faculty from the Tallahassee campus.
 These courses are typically taught via Interactive Television Network, which allows students to live in either Panama City or Tallahassee.
 ABA faculty travel between the two campuses to ensure equal in-person contact at both locations.
 Given that this program was designed to prepare students across a number of behavior analytic areas that build on one another, transfer credit is not accepted.

 Board Certified Behavior Analysts (BCBA’s) are currently working in the following areas: autism, behavior and learning disorders, developmental disabilities, Performance Management, parent and child interactions, child abuse and neglect, behavioral safety, school consultation, curriculum development and evaluation, parent and staff training, and language development.
 BCBA’s can be self-employed, serve as educational or behavioral consultants for local or national consulting firms, work in residential settings, or be employed by the state.
 Based on an informal survey of Master's grads taken in the Spring of 2012, salaries for BCBA’s range from $45,000 - $70,000.